-While I always find engagement with the inhalation community both interesting and inspirational, my recent trip to the latest Respiratory Drug Delivery® conference RDD Europe 2011 in Berlin on 3-6 May proved a real highlight.
+While I always find engagement with the inhalation community both interesting and inspirational, my recent trip to the latest Respiratory Drug Delivery conference RDD Europe 2011 in Berlin on 3-6 May proved a real highlight.
 Our workshop on nasal sprays was well-received and I attended a couple of excellent talks that provided some food for thought.

-… are not a given, in fact, non-compliance, for a diverse number of reasons, is a well-recognised and costly problem in the treatment of respiratory illnesses with inhaled drug products.
-On Wednesday evening, after a heavy day of presenting, I reluctantly abandoned the idea of a cold beer and an early night and opted instead to attend an evening mini-symposium, ‘Dramatically Improving Adherence in Respiratory Medicine – The Next Breakthrough in Therapy’ organised by the AAPS Inhalation and Nasal Technology Focus Group, discussing this issue.
+… are not a given, in fact, non-compliance, for a diverse number of reasons, is a well-recognized and costly problem in the treatment of respiratory illnesses with inhaled drug products.
+On Wednesday evening, after a heavy day of presenting, I reluctantly abandoned the idea of a cold beer and an early night and opted instead to attend an evening mini-symposium, ‘Dramatically Improving Adherence in Respiratory Medicine – The Next Breakthrough in Therapy’ organized by the AAPS Inhalation and Nasal Technology Focus Group, discussing this issue.
 Turned out to be a good decision.

 The symposium focused on the devices now available to monitor compliance.
 These are getting smarter both in terms of data capture and information sharing.
-Now, everything from device use to the measurement of clinical end-points can be monitored remotely, enabling patients and physicians to review the degree of compliance achieved, using standard web browsers or even iPhone apps.
+Now, everything from a device used to the measurement of clinical end-points can be monitored remotely, enabling patients and physicians to review the degree of compliance achieved, using standard web browsers or even iPhone apps.
 A powerful example of how smart technology can help you get the most from a complex product or operating regime.

-From a patient acceptance point of view I imagined that this ‘Big Brother’ approach might cause friction, and I was right, some patients have rebelled.
-Others, however, are taking the opportunity to fine tune their use of medication and improve their health.
+From a patient acceptance point of view, I imagined that this ‘Big Brother’ approach might cause friction, and I was right, some patients have rebelled.
+Others, however, are taking the opportunity to fine-tune their use of medication and improve their health.

 Efficient Data Analysis